Cuts and Wounds of the External Ear

 Preventing ear injuries

-Here are some guidelines to help prevent ear injuries in your children:
+The following are a few guidelines to help prevent ear injuries in children:

-- Make sure your child wears protective ear guards or helmets for sports activities that could cause injury.
+Teach your child to wear protective ear guards or helmets for sports activities that could cause injury.